Essity

+Essity's range of products includes personal care items, consumer tissue products, professional hygiene solutions, and medical care goods.
+The company is known for its well-established brands like TENA, Tork, and Libero.
+Its products are designed for single use and include items like tissue paper, baby diapers, feminine care (menstruation pads, etc.), incontinence products, compression therapy, orthopedics and wound care.

-Essity has approximately 46,000 employees and net sales in 2019 amounted to EUR 12.2 billion.
-The name Essity stems from the words essentials and necessity.
+Essity has approximately 36,000 employees and net sales in 2023 amounted to EUR 13 billion.

 History

-Essity is formerly a part of the SCA group.
+Essity was formerly a part of the SCA group.

 SCA was founded in 1929 as a forestry company.
 In 1975, SCA acquired Mölnlycke AB, a western European producer of disposable hygiene products.

 In 1995 they acquired the German paper and packaging company PWA, Papierwerke Waldhof-Aschaffenburg.

 In 2001 the division Wisconsin Tissue of the United States company Georgia-Pacific Tissue was acquired.

 In 2004 SCA acquired the tissue and hygiene products businesses of Carter Holt Harvey from International Paper.

 In 2007, Procter & Gamble sold their European tissue business to SCA for €512 million ($672 million).

 In 2007 SCA acquired its first minority share in the Asian tissue company Vinda.

 In 2011, it acquired the Brazilian Pro Descart for about R$114 million, with local brands Biofral and Drybaby.
 Later, it invested R$242 million in a plant in Jarinu, in the interior of São Paulo, consolidating the brands TENA and Tork.

 In July 2012, the acquisition of Georgia Pacific's tissue operations, including the brand Lotus, was closed.
 The total price amounted to €1.32 billion.

 In 2013 SCA became majority shareholder in Vinda.

 In 2015, SCA was the largest producer of tissue paper in the world.

 In August 2015 it was announced that SCA's hygiene operations and forestry operations were to be divided into two different divisions.
 A year later, 24 August 2016, the company announced that it intended to split the SCA into two separately listed companies.
 In December 2016 SCA announced the acquisition of BSN Medical, a company specializing in the areas of Compression Therapy, Wound Care and Orthopaedics.
 The purchase price amounted to €2740 million and included brands such as Jobst, Leukoplast, Cutimed, Delta Cast and Actimove.
 In 2017, SCA split off Essity as a separate company, and Essity listed on the Stock Exchange in Stockholm on June 15, 2017.

+At the General Annual Meeting 2024 Essity appointed Jan Gurander as new Chairman.